 Best churches in Goa to tie the knot

-Most people are now looking to have their perfect wedding in Goa.
-This is saying a lot since Goa is a beautiful place and the ideal location to tie the knot.
-Choosing the right location for your big day in the state can sometimes be quite the challenge.
-All the same, there are a couple of things that should be kept in mind when having the perfect wedding here.
-Furthermore, the right permissions have to be sought from the Bishop of Goa to make sure that he has no objections if it is a church nuptial.
+Most people are now looking to have their perfect wedding in Goa rightfully so as it beautiful place and the ideal location to tie the knot.
+Choosing the right location to have the ceremony can sometimes be quite the challenge.
+All the same, there are a few things that should be kept in mind such as seeking the right permissions from the Bishop to make sure that he has no objections if it is a church nuptial.

 Some of the most beautiful churches to tie the knot are;

 The Church of St. Cajetan has a facade representing that of St. Peter’s Basilica in Rome.
 The Roman designed church was built during the Portuguese era and completed in 1661 and is a world heritage site.
 The church is shaped like a Greek cross with a dome with Latin inscriptions from the Gospel of Matthew on its inside.
 The church has two levels of seating for the attendees of the mass.

 The Bom Jesus Basilica is one of the most well-known churches in the state.
 It holds the remains of St. Francis Xavier that have not decayed although he has been dead for about five centuries.
 The church is only open to people from the Roman Catholic faith .
 It is currently managed by the Jesuits.
 The church has a high roof and is connected to the retreat house that holds retreats for school children.